zyzisyz/Qwen2.5-Omni/README.md

 | Chelsie    | Female | A honeyed, velvety voice that carries a gentle warmth and luminous clarity.|
 | Ethan      | Male   | A bright, upbeat voice with infectious energy and a warm, approachable vibe.|

 Users can use the `spk` parameter of `generate` function to specify the voice type.
-By default, if `spk` is not specified, the default voice type is `Chelsie`.
+By defalut, if `spk` is not specified, the default voice type is `Chelsie`.

 ```python
 text_ids, audio = model.generate(**inputs, spk="Chelsie")